Granite Block / Un Bâtiment en granit

 2. The Museum in the Streets Tour Map, Augusta, Maine.
 (Submitted on December 5, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Credits.
-This page was last revised on December 5, 2017.
-This page originally submitted on December 5, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 92 times since then.
+This page was last revised on July 20, 2020.
+It was originally submitted on December 5, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 152 times since then and 6 times this year.
 Photos: 1, 2. submitted on December 5, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.